frumbert/EditableTable/README.md

 # EditableTable
 An unopinionated editable DataTable

 I hadn't found a simple table editor that wasn't bloatware.
 So I made one with as little opinion as I could manage.
-It allows you to edit the cells through a `select -> press enter -> make changes -> press enter to save` workflow (or press escape to revert the cell back to its unedited value).
+It allows you to edit the cells through a `select -> press enter -> make changes -> press enter to save -> tab to select next cell` workflow (or press escape to revert the cell back to its unedited value).

 * Works on standard html tables.
 * Cell editing with keyboard and mouse interactions.